 All students enrolled in the School of Nursing must matriculate in the courses when offered in the curriculum.
 All students must complete the curriculum within one and a half times the length of the program.
-Any exception to this policy will be made by the Faculty Organization if the student submits an appeal.
+Any exception to this policy will be made by the Faculty Organization.